psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 ```
 elk@stack:/etc/kibana$ sudo openssl req -new -key server.key -out server.csr
 ```
-This ```server.csr```file would normally go to a Certificate Authoriy (CA) for issuing a 'stamp' saying; hey- this is a legit site.
-Instead of sending this to a CA, we are making this 'stamp' our selves by creating a Self-Signed Certificate:
+This `server.csr` file would normally go to a Certificate Authoriy (CA) for issuing a "stamp" saying; hey- this is a legit site.
+Instead of sending this to a CA, we are making this "stamp" our selves by creating a Self-Signed Certificate:
 ```
 elk@stack:/etc/kibana$ sudo openssl x509 -req -days 365 -in server.csr -signkey server.key -out server.crt
 ```
 Now you have server.crt and server.key.

-In ```kibana.yml``` we point to these certifications:
+In `kibana.yml` we point to these certifications:

 ```
 # Enables SSL and paths to the PEM-format SSL certificate and SSL key files, respectively.